-Dartmouth University researchers analyzed more than 3,000 comments posted about YouTube videos created by people who had severe mental illnesses.
-After looking for trends in the feedback, the team determined that YouTube helped mentally ill people feel less alone by acting as a peer support mechanism.
+Dartmouth University researchers analyzed more than 3,000 comments posted on YouTube videos created by people who had severe mental illnesses.
+After looking for trends in the feedback, they determined YouTube helped mentally ill people feel less alone by acting as a peer support mechanism.
 Moreover, it aided them in coping with some of the fear caused by living with mental health problems.

 You may let peers know you’re going through tough times by posting things on social media.
 Researchers recently used artificial intelligence (AI) to screen people’s medical records and Facebook posts for signs of depression.